 “You heard her,” Iliera said.
-“We need mages.
+“We need magic users.
 All of them.”

 The Academy of Hope had grown significantly in the time since Sionis went missing.
-A veteran band of adventurers that had worked together to help secure the pillars of creation and assault the famous Nighthold of Suramar.
+A veteran band of adventurers that had worked together to help secure the realms and assault Yunai holdouts.
 There were teachers, students, allies, and simple members.
-All of them working toward the goal of gaining and sharing knowledge that could be used to strengthen all of Azeroth.
+All of them working toward the goal of gaining and sharing knowledge that could be used to strengthen all of the World Ship.
 Now, more than ever, Iliera needed that knowledge.

 Dozens of members came to her aid.
-As she told them of the situation with the dark powers involved, the warlocks stepped in to better understand and figure out their best course of action.
-As she spoke of the twisting nether and the portal where Sionis was held, the mages stepped in to start working on the necessary spells.
+As she told them of the situation with the Yunai powers involved, the Shadowspekaers stepped in to understand and figure out their best course of action.
+As she spoke of the twisting aether and the portal where Sionis was held, the magic users stepped in to start working on the necessary spells.

-The whole team came together and by the end of the afternoon, they were ready.
+The whole team came together.
+By the end of the afternoon, they were ready.

 “What if it doesn’t work?”
 Iliera asked as she took her place in the city square.

-“It’ll work,” Syanna replied, looking over some notes the other mages had written.
+“It’ll work,” Syanna replied, looking over some notes the others had written.
 “It should work.”

 “Okay,” she said.
 “I’m ready.”

 The group started to take their positions.
-There were five mages lined up, each one taking aim directly at the soul shard that was tied to the front of Iliera’s shield.
-She was to use the Light to press back against the portal spell that they would channel so that the twisting nether didn’t grab them all when the portal opened.
+There were five magic users lined up, each one taking aim directly at the soul shard that was tied to the front of Iliera’s shield.
+She was to use her own luminary magic to press against the portal that they would channel so that the twisting aether didn’t grab them all when the portal opened.
 Fynn was assigned to protecting her.
 Aebaloth was given the most dangerous task.
 He had a rope tied around his waist.
-When the portal into the nether was stabilized, he would leap inside, find Sionis and Kaellax, and then they would pull the three of them back into the physical realm.
+When the portal into the aether was stabilized, he would leap inside, find Sionis and Kaellax, and then they would pull the three of them back into the physical realm.